DnD 5e - The Monk Handbook

 DragonbornPHB: Nothing good for the Monk.

 ElfPHB: Good ability bonus, and Perception helps to capitalize on the Monk's excellent Wisdom.
+The Elven Accuracy facial feat is tempting, but monks survive on making numerous attacks rather than putting a bunch of effort behind a single attack.

 - Drow: Nothing good for the Monk.